toacy/kipbok/index.md

 # Introduction

 Processes are important concepts in modern society and they help controlling, documenting and standardizing the interactions between businesses, consumers, governments, individuals and other organizations.
-Tasks, roles, artifacts, goals, rules and their relationships are central abstractions processes use to determine stepwise recipes used by individuals and systems when navigating through a typical [procedure](), such as _Claiming Insurance_ or _Buying Airline Tickets_.
+Tasks, roles, artifacts, goals, rules and their relationships are central abstractions that processes use to determine stepwise recipes used by individuals and systems when navigating through a typical procedure, such as _Claiming Insurance_ or _Buying Airline Tickets_.
 Processes eventually are materialized, by some explicit process representation, to organize activities, coordinate the enactment and analyse their results.
-Process Modeling Languages are the notations used to represent processes, whoses more popular examples are [BPMN]() (Business Process Management Notation), [CMMN]() (Case Management Modeling Notation), [PetriNets]() and [YAWL]() (Yet Another Workflow Language).
-This models can be fed to a workflow automation platform for (semi-)automatic [execution](), [analysis]() or [simulation]().
+Process Modeling Languages are the notations used to represent processes, whoses more popular examples are [BPMN](https://www.omg.org/spec/BPMN/2.0/About-BPMN/) (Business Process Management Notation), [CMMN](https://www.omg.org/cmmn/) (Case Management Modeling Notation), PetriNets and YAWL.
+This models can be fed to a workflow automation platform for automatic or semi-automatic execution, analysis or simulation.

 Processes can be found in "simple scenarios" such as in our daily visit to a coffee-shop, where baristas are prepping several different types of Lattes, Cappuccinos, Macchiatos, Iced Coffees, etc., each order following a combination of pre-defined recipes (kind of processes) and user defined customization (process tailoring) based on several types of coffee beans, different types of milk, special shots for flavoring, etc. Processes can also be present in complex scenarios such as being treated for a disease, where doctors, nurses, patient and hospitals collaborate to deal with a sophisticated web of information that relates symptoms, diseases, treatment procedures and resource allocation.

 Some processes are perceived as streamlined procedures (Fig. 1 - left) that regulate and systematize each individual participation while indicating the required flow of actions and information.
-However, with the rise of knowledge-based industries such as financial, health care, software development and insurance, process participants are said to be knowledge-workers(KWs) that should be supported by a flexible computational infrastructure that do not constrain decisions at run-time.
+However, with the rise of knowledge-based industries such as financial, health care, software development and insurance, process participants are said to be knowledge-workers (KWs) that should be supported by a flexible computational infrastructure that do not constrain decisions at run-time.
 In such a modern industry, process execution depends on an intricate combination of context dependent information, emerging actions/tasks and collaboration (Fig. 1 - right), where individuals take a special place as they typically use explicit but surely implicit knowledge to make decisions.

 {% include figure image_path="/assets/image/perceived.png" alt="Perceived vs Real Processes" caption="Fig. 1 - Perceived vs Real Processes" %}